simmt/simmt.github.io/index.md

 ## Welcome!

 Thank you for visiting my website!

-My name is Kevin Simmt and I am a Ph.D.
-Candidate in Political Science at The Ohio State University, specializing in Comparative Political Economy, Canadian Politics and Quantitative Methods.
+My name is Kevin Simmt and I am a Ph.D. graduate in Political Science at The Ohio State University (OSU), focused upon the intersection of comparative political economy, public economics and public policy.
+In terms of research design, I specialize on quantitative methods.

 My dissertation examines the regime-specific challenges that governments face when attempting to implement optimal tax policy.
 My political economy research informs further research into public policy and the optimal design of democratic institutions.